Calibrate Candidates with Pre-References

 How to Conduct Pre-References

-What Mr. Kawasaki believes we should calibrate candidates early.
+Mr. Kawasaki believes we should calibrate candidates early.
 He is suggesting that we conduct back-channel references before conducting the formal ones.
 You conduct research aimed at finding people who worked at the same former employer during the same time period as a candidate and then reach out to that person in confidence.

 A Bad Reference is One Data Point

-To be clear, I have received negative pre-references and determined that they were immaterial to the search we were conducting.
+A bad reference is but one data point.
+In the past, I have received negative pre-references and determined that they were immaterial to the search we were conducting.

 For example, one senior executive we were considering for the role of CEO was a woman who had clashed with another senior executive — our pre-reference — at a former job.
 Basically, he hated her.